Back to Blog

 5. Trust and Autonomy

 Micromanagement kills engagement faster than anything else in remote settings.
 Set clear expectations, provide the tools people need, and then trust them to deliver.
+This ties directly into psychological safety—when people feel trusted, they perform better.

 Regular check-ins should focus on removing blockers and providing support—not surveillance.